The (Pleasant) Month of May / The Haymakers

 Jackie Oates sang The Pleasant Month of May in 2009 on her CD Hyperboreans.

-Lisa Knapp sang The Pleasant Month of May, in 2012 on her EP Hunt the Hare.
-According to her sleeve notes, it is “a traditional song most notably from the Copper Family repertoire […] here set in driving, contemporary style yet remains true to the original.”
+Lisa Knapp sang The Pleasant Month of May, in 2012 on her EP Hunt the Hare and in 2017 on her CD Till April Is Dead.
+According to the EP's sleeve notes, it is “a traditional song most notably from the Copper Family repertoire […] here set in driving, contemporary style yet remains true to the original.”

 The Copper Family sing The Month of May